david-a/echoes/Resources.md

 ### 7. The Celestials (Dimensional Wanderers)

 **Demonym:** Celestial

+**Ancient Language:** Mixed (They speak an unknown language, but sound to each person as like they're speaking his/her own language)

 **Physical Traits:** Ethereal beings that seem to exist partially in other dimensions.
 They have translucent, star-like skin and can phase between realities.
 Their appearance is constantly shifting and hard to focus on.